 What It Tastes Like

-It is stronger than a latte, smaller than a flat white, and less intense than straight espresso.
+The drink stays concentrated without becoming milky.
+It is stronger than a latte but less intense than straight espresso.

 💡 Behind the Cup

 A cortado works because of its ratio.
-Equal amounts of espresso and milk keep the drink concentrated while reducing the sharpness of straight espresso.
+Equal parts espresso and milk keep the drink concentrated while softening the sharper edges of straight espresso.

 The milk is lightly textured, meaning it is steamed until smooth but not very foamy.
-Instead of forming a thick foam layer, the milk blends directly with the espresso.
+Instead of forming a thick foam layer, it blends directly with the espresso.

-Because the drink stays small, the balance between coffee and milk remains clear from the first sip to the last.
+Because the drink is small, the balance between coffee and milk remains consistent from the first sip to the last.

 How to Order